 Huskies are stunning dogs with shaggy coats, stunning blue eyes, and wolf-like ears.
 But it’s because of their wolf-like appearance that people believe Huskies may make good guard dogs.
 However, looks can be deceiving when it comes to the Husky.

 Huskies don’t make good guard dogs, as they have friendly, non-aggressive temperaments.
 They just love people too much, whether they’re family or strangers.
-Huskies are also difficult to train, which makes it hard to teach them to be a good guard dog.
-That said, Huskies can make excellent watchdogs with minimal training.
+Huskies are also difficult to train, which makes it more difficult to train them to be a good guard dog.
+That said, Huskies make better watchdogs with minimal training.

 This guide helps you understand why Huskies don’t make good guard dogs, but rather good watchdogs.
 But do you really need a guard dog?
 If so, we also have some great suggestions for alternative guard dog breeds in the article.